-Until the end of 2016, I was Research Associate at the Department of Computer Sciences of the University of Liverpool, as a member of Davide Grossi‘s project “Foundations of Opinion Formation in Autonomous Systems”, where we started bridging judgment aggregation theory and social network analysis (see our paper on liquid democracy, and our paper on stabilization of opinion diffusion).
+Before my current position in Germany, I was Research Associate at the Department of Computer Sciences of the University of Liverpool, as a member of Davide Grossi‘s project “Foundations of Opinion Formation in Autonomous Systems”, where we started bridging judgment aggregation theory and social network analysis (see our paper on liquid democracy, and our paper on stabilization of opinion diffusion).

 Before my PhD in Amsterdam, I worked as a Teaching Assistant in Logic at the Philosophy Department of the University of Geneva where I obtained my MA in Philosophy under the supervision of Pascal Engel, Fabrice Correia and Kevin Mulligan.